Michigan Gambling News Digest

 The Gun Lake Casino Set to Launch iGaming Platform & Launch a $300 Million Casino Upgrade

-This launch is a result of the planned collaborations between Parx Interactive and Playtech, who are also going to do a lot of rollouts in the states of Indiana, Pennsylvania and New Jersey.
+This launch is a result of the planned collaborations between Parx Interactive and Playtech, which are also going to do a lot of rollouts in the states of Indiana, Pennsylvania, and New Jersey.
 According to a statement made by Senior VP of iGaming at Parx Interactive, Matthew Cullen, Parx is very excited about this collaboration with Playtech.
-They are very excited to use this relationship and take advantage of Playtech’s cutting edge technology and innovation.
+They are very excited to use this relationship and take advantage of Playtech’s cutting-edge technology and innovation.